marchesir/doks-cassandra/README.md

 4. Create custom Dockerfile to better fit needs;
 5. Fix health check error "readiness probe failed" by understanding why Cassandra causes K8s to fail and add maybe CRD or simular;
 6. Package all via helm or even kustomize;
+7. Add routing vai ingress or simular so Cassandra can be accessed externally with sifficent firewall rules or/and ingress/egress rules;